paul-macfarlane/picksleagues-mobile-mvp/README.md

 npm run dev
 ```

 4. Open the app in Expo Go by scanning the QR code that appears in your terminal from your phone.
-You can also view on web at http://localhost:8081, but not that it won't reflect exactly how the app would behave as an iOS or Android app.